-United Parcel Service Class B
+United Parcel Service Inc - Class B

 United Parcel Service Inc. (UPS) is a global logistics and parcel delivery company.